Multi-Agent Orchestration

 Level 2: Structured tasks

-grackle project create "API Redesign" --repo https://github.com/org/api --env my-env
+grackle workspace create "API Redesign" --repo https://github.com/org/api --env my-env

 grackle task start <schema-task-id>